Overland Track in Winter

 Windemere Hut – New Pelion Hut

 One of the longer days on the trail, Windemere Hut to New Pelion Hut was a rough ride for us.
-Most of time, you’re walking on natural surface through rainforest, which means lot’s of roots to sprain your ankle on and lot’s a puddles to get you’re feet wet.
+Most of the time, you’re walking on natural surface through rainforest, which means lot’s of roots to sprain your ankle on and lots of puddles to get your feet wet.
 Considering I had the luck of spraining my ankle on day 1 (JOY!), this was an especially tough day for me.

 That being said, you do pass a nice looking waterfall, walk through beautifully lush rainforests and once you do make it to New Pelion Hut (especially considering we arrived after a good dumping of snow) the few from the deck is pretty amazing!

 New Pelion Hut sleeps 36 divided into 4 rooms.
 The common room is fairly large with plenty of tables and cooking station.
 Even in the middle of winter, this hut was chockers so if you arrive late in the day, you may have to accept to pitch a tent and wear wet clothes in the morning as there’s only one small heater.